Welcome to the Website of Cotton Parish Council who are located in the Staffordshire Moorlands.

 We have also undertaken various facility improvements at the Cotton Parish Cemetery, with further projects envisaged and an ongoing program of works in hand.
 There is a memory book in the notice board at the cemetery and should anyone wish to comment on the history of their loved ones, please feel free to do so.

-Cotton Parish Council are currently attempting to raise funds to provide a defibrillator to be sighted locally.
+Cotton Parish Council have raised funds to provide a defibrillator- sighted locally.
 Alton Towers and J.C.B. were both very generous in their support.
 Cotton Parish Council would like to record our grateful thanks to all who have made donations to this very worthy cause.

 In conclusion we would like to assure all parishioners that the regular meetings of the council have the best interests of our outstanding and beautiful parish at heart.
 Parishioner’s are always welcome to attend our meetings with an opportunity to speak/ make representation, in the “members of the public participation” section at the beginning of our six-weekly meetings.